Stop Copying Everyone Else’s Business Model!

 There’s nothing you can’t learn how to do.

 If your excuse for not zigging is because you don’t know how to implement your creative idea, you’ll sabotage your success for sure.
-Find a book, take a class, talk to colleagues, interview an expert, hire someone who knows how to do it — find a way to learn what you need to learn in order to implement your Zig Idea.
+Find a book (like Blue Ocean Strategy or Positioning or Seizing The White Space), take a class, talk to colleagues, interview an expert, hire someone who knows how to do it — find a way to learn what you need to learn in order to implement your Zig Idea.

 Whatever you do, set your own rules for the game.
 Don’t let others define what your business looks like.

-Want to learn more about how to transform and reinvent your business?
-Read my other blog posts on business reinvention.
+Want to learn more about how to rethink and transform your business?
+Read my other blog posts on rethinking your business.

 What a bold and incisive philosophy!
 Absolutely LOVE the way you tapped directly into the heart of the “problem” and offered amazing solutions.
 Thanks for challenging everyone to think totally outside the box.